DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - ✏️Stage VI: Attack Modeling and Simulation (AMS)
   - ✏️Stage VII: Risk Analysis and Management (RAM)
 - Each stage of PASTA has a specific list of objectives to achieve and deliverables to produce in order to complete the stage
-- 🔴**DREAD**: The DREAD model, developed in 2002, is a quantitative risk analysis model that involves rating the severity of security threats by assigning numeric values (typically from 1 to 10) that represent different levels of severity.
+- 🔴**DREAD**: The DREAD model, developed in 2002, is a quantitative risk analysis model that involves rating the severity of security threats by assigning numeric values (typically from 1 to 10) that represent different 📝levels of severity.
 DREAD classifies threats based on the Damage, Reproducibility, Exploitability, Affected users, and Discoverability of a threat.
      - ✏️Damage: What is the total amount of damage the threat is capable of causing to your business?
      - ✏️Reproducibility: How easily can an attack on the particular threat be replicated?
      - ✏️Exploitability: How much effort is required for the threat to be exploited by an attacker?